ThinkDataEd/curriculum/docs/unit2/lesson15.md

 actually differ.

 2. Show students the variables in each of these datasets.
-Give students time to brainstorm statistical investigative questions of interest with their teams and record their questions in their DS journals.
+Give students time to brainstorm statistical questions of interest with their teams and record their questions in their DS journals.
 Encourage them to think of two- and three-variable questions.

 3. Conduct a share out of some of the questions students came up with. <span style="color:grey">***Examples include: (1) Do